-Pre-requisite(s): "B' or better in World History and Geography 1500 A.D. to present Honors World History and Geography
+Prerequisite(s): "B' or better in World History and Geography 1500 A.D. to present Honors World

-1500 A.D. to present, and students must meet the Virginia Placement Test (VPT)criteria for the PDCCC, or
+History and Geography 1500 A.D. to present, and students must meet the Virginia Placement Test (VPT)criteria for the PDCCC, or have taken the ACT, SAT or PSAT.

-Credit: One(1) high school (weighted +1); 6 hours of college credit (upon successful completion)
+Credit: One (1) high school (weighted +1); 6 hours of college credit (upon successful